johnmoses/zero-to-hero-python-coding/functions/intro.md

 These type of functions return different functions based on the arguments

+## Generator Functions

+## Recursive Functions

+These are functions that call itself.

 ## Functions as a parameter

 Sometimes functions can be used as paramets to another function